Emergency Dentist — North Andover, MA

 Can Common Pain Medication Help During an Emergency?

-Yes, over-the-counter pain medication can offer some temporarily relief from pain caused by dental trauma.
+Yes, over-the-counter pain medication can offer some temporary relief from pain caused by dental trauma.
 However, painkillers are not a substitute for proper professional dental care during an emergency.

 If you are experiencing bleeding inside your mouth, opt for pain medication that contains acetaminophen.
 Why?
 Both aspirin and ibuprofen actually thin out your blood, so taking these medications if you have cut your lip, tongue or the inside of your mouth can actually end up causing extra bleeding.